espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Class Features/Weapon Tricks.md

 # Weapon Tricks
 ![[systems-pf2e-icons-features-classes-weapon-tricks.webp|150]]

 You gain expert proficiency in simple weapons, martial weapons, and unarmed attacks.
-When you critically succeed at an attack roll against an [[Off-Guard]] creature while using an agile or finesse weapon or an agile or finesse unarmed attack, you apply the critical specialization effect for that weapon or unarmed attack.
+When you critically succeed at an attack roll against an [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] creature while using an agile or finesse weapon or an agile or finesse unarmed attack, you apply the critical specialization effect for that weapon or unarmed attack.